You can catch some diseases simply by breathing. These are called airborne diseases.

 About 2.5 billion people worldwide are infected with TB.
 Most aren’t sick.
 About 9.6 million people worldwide have active TB.

 People with a weakened immune system have the greatest risk of developing the disease.
 Symptoms can appear within days of exposure.
 For some, it takes months or years to activate.

 When the disease is active, bacterium rapidly multiply and attack the lungs.
 It can spread through your bloodstream and lymph nodes to other organs, bones, or skin.

 Once a major cause of sickness and death in children, diphtheria is now rare in the United States.
 Due to widespread vaccination, fewer than five cases have been reported in the past decade.
-Worldwide, there were about in 2014, but it may be underreported.
+Worldwide, there were about

 The disease injures your respiratory system and can damage your heart, kidneys, and nerves.